-We anticipate that our current cash and cash equivalents will be sufficient to satisfy our working capital and capital requirements for at least the next 12 months.
-However, we cannot assure you that we will not require additional funds prior to such time, and we would then seek to sell additional equity or debt securities through public financing, or seek alternative sources of financing.
+We anticipate that our current cash and cash equivalents will be sufficient to satisfy our working capital and capital requirements through the end of the second quarter of 2002.
+However, we cannot assure you that we will not require additional funds prior to such time, and we would then seek to sell additional equity or debt securities through public financings, or seek alternative sources of financing.
 We cannot assure you that additional funding will be available on favorable terms, when needed, if at all.
 If we are unable to obtain any necessary additional financing, we may be required to reduce the scope of our planned sales and marketing and product development efforts, which could materially adversely affect our business, financial condition and operating results.
 In addition, we may require additional funds in order to fund more rapid expansion, to develop new or enhanced services or products or to invest in complementary businesses, technologies, services or products.